Christmas Quiz part 2

 How far did they travel to find Jesus?

 Since no-one knows precisely where these Magi made their home, the guesses of how far they journeyed to Jerusalem and then Bethlehem range from 500 miles up to 1200 miles.
-Starting from homes anywhere between those numbers meant they had a very long journey.
+Starting from homes anywhere between those numbers means they had a very long journey.
 And, in those days, there were no cars, no trains, no planes, and no motorway standard roads.

 How long did the journey take to get to Jesus and then back home?